FadyWaheed11/UI-Automation-Best-Practices/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)
 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple maven project applying some important concepts in the field of ui automation testing.